By Edy Werder — IT Consultant & Tech Blogger

 After choosing the target hard disk, we continue with the installation.

 Here, type the first letter of your country, and it should appear.
-Once selected Time zone and Keyboard Layout should match too.
+Once the time zone and keyboard layout are selected, they should match as well.

-Select which network adapter you want to use for the management interface in this step.
+Set up network configuration during installation by selecting the management interface, hostname, IP address, and gateway.
 Later, you need this IP address to connect to the web GUI.

 The installer is ready to install the Proxmox server.
 Here, you see a summary.
 You can still go back and adapt the configuration.